solo-io/workshops/smh/README.md

 EOF
 ```

-If you refresh the page several times again, you'll see the `v3` version of the `reviews` micro service with the red stars:
+If you refresh the page several times again, you'll see the `v3` version of the `reviews` microservice with the red stars:

 ![Bookinfo v3](images/bookinfo-v3.png)